thepragmaticarchitect/TPAlabs/tf-onboarding-sample/README.md

 # Onboarding Portal — Terraform Sample (Multi-Cloud)

-Production-ready IaC for customer onboarding.
+Deployment-ready IaC for customer onboarding.
 Two user paths (commercial + enterprise).
 Three clouds (AWS, GCP, Azure).
 One night to deploy.
 Let's go.

 This is a learning lab.
 It's not a real company's onboarding system (though you could fork it and make it one).